 Travel companions: Persons "related" by their accommodations and itineraries.

-A: Even through it varies by the insurance company and the plan, you are covered for the financial default of the airline, cruise line or tour operator if you purchase the travel insurance within 7-21 days of initial trip deposit.
-(CSA covers financial default as long as you purchase travel insurance within 24 hours of FINAL trip deposit).
+Even though it varies by the insurance company and the plan, you are covered for the financial default of the airline, cruise line or tour operator if you purchase the travel insurance within 7-21 days of initial trip deposit.
+Some companies cover financial default as long as you purchase travel insurance within 24 hours of FINAL trip deposit.
 Additionally, some plans have 7-14 days waiting period before the benefit would become effective even if you purchased the travel insurance within the required time period.
 This coverage is usually part of travel insurance.
 Financial default coverage means you are unable to travel or suffer financial loss because travel provider goes out of business.

 It is important to note that financial default benefits are available only if the airline, cruise line or tour operator was not in bankruptcy at the time of purchase of the travel insurance policy.